Maisie Gillespie Suffers Wardrobe Malfunction While Partying

 Maisie Gillespie appears unperturbed after flashing her boobs

 She is flashing some serious amount of skin for a night out last Saturday.
 Dressed in a risqué number, the 21-year-old looked stunning as she carried herself well.
-While pouting and preening in front of the photographers, Maisie suffers a wardrobe malfunction as one of the delicate straps snapped which put her boob on display as she opted to go braless for the party.
+While pouting and preening in front of the photographers, Maisie suffers a wardrobe malfunction as one of the delicate straps snapped, which put her boob on display as she opted to go braless for the party.

 The Ex On The Beach star wore a halterneck strap on her black sequined-embellished gown.
 It is more or less the same as what Kendall Jenner wore on her 21st birthday: a silver cleavage-baring ensemble with her bust up front and center.
 Back to Maisie, the dress features a sequin chain choker which complemented well with her dramatic makeup.
 The reality star had her blonde tresses pulled back to highlight her shimmering red eyeshadow and glossy nude lippy.
 The gown’s mini length allows Gillespie to show off her well-tanned and lithe legs.
 Her sideboob was also caught on camera as she pivoted around to flaunt the glitzy gown.
 Aaron Chalmer’s former lover completed her look with edgy ankle-strap stilettos.